Written by: Matthew Sabatine

 9) They focus on the optimistic belief that they will be able to manage whatever disastrous curveballs life throws at them.

-Maybe you become mentally strong and find freedom from self-pity!
+Maybe you can become mentally strong and find freedom from self-pity!